-As always, the comments section is moderated and reserved for those who knew and loved Gerald.
-If they want to share thoughts or stories of Gerald, this is a place to do it.
+As always, the comments section is moderated and is reserved for those who knew Junior and want to share thoughts or memories of him.

 – Jack Cameron

-As always, the comments section is reserved for friends and family of Emmalee who might want to share thoughts or memories of her.
-All comments are moderated and approved by me before they appear.
+As always, the comments section is moderated and reserved for friends and family of Hashim who want to share thoughts or memories of him.

 – Jack Cameron